 There is a renewed vigor in the local farmer’s markets as new growers working smaller farms have become the norm.
 From delicious fruits and crisp vegetables, to sweet honey and fresh trout, there are innumerable unique items locals and visitors alike can purchase.
 Throughout the week, dozens of vendors in several towns gather to showcase and sell their goods.
-With organic products becoming more popular, these markets provide the community with the perfect avenue for healthy options.
+With organic products becoming more popular, these markets provide the community with the perfect avenue for their need of healthy options.

 • Cashiers Tailgate Market